jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    and spool to swap to is not set(infinite spool).
 print_short_stats: False
 #    Default: False
-#    When True AFC_STATS macro will print out in a skinnier format to better fit
+#    When True AFC_STATS macro will print out in a skinnier format to better
-#    consoles that are smaller in width
+#    fit consoles that are smaller in width.
 show_macros: True
 #    Default: True
 #    When True, the AFC macros will be shown in the Mainsail/Fluidd GUI.